sourcegraph/handbook/content/departments/finance/index.md

   - What is the business need for the adjustment to the budget?
   - What is the opportunity loss if we do not proceed with this adjustment?

-For non Headcount related requests, the above detail should be provided to the finance team via the [slack vendor request channel](https://join.slack.com/share/enQtMzMxMDA2OTA2NDMyMy0zNjI2NmZmZjk5YmQ1MzFmODNkM2EwNDE0MmFiYzAzOWIzOTBmZThiZmMzZWMwMjc5NzRlZjJkYWRmYzdhMzE3).
+For non Headcount related requests, the above detail should be provided to the finance team via the slack #vendor-request channel.
 The finance team will commit to respond within 24 hours.

 ### Process